Salbit: Hebrew Bible

-In 1883 the PEF's Survey of Western Palestine tentatively identified salbit with Shaalabbin, which was located 5 km northwest of biblical Aijalon (modern day Yalo).
+In 1883 the PEF's Survey of Western Palestine identified Salbit with Shaalabbin (Biblical Hebrew: Šʽlbyn/*Šʽlbyt), which was located 5 km northwest of biblical Aijalon (modern day Yalo).

 Roman and Byzantine periods

-Jerome (347-420) describes it as part of the territory of the Dan, transcribing its name at that time as Selebi, a form also used by Josephus (37-c.
+Jerome (347–420) describes it as part of the territory of the Dan, transcribing its name at that time as Selebi, a form also used by Josephus (37-c.
 100).

 In 1949, archaeologists excavated the remains of a Samaritan synagogue there that was dated to the late 4th or early 5th century.
-Measuring 15.4 x 8 metres, its mosaic floor contains one Greek inscriptions and two in Samaritan (language and script).
+Measuring 15.4 × 8 metres, its mosaic floor contains one Greek inscriptions and two in Samaritan (language and script).
 In the centre of the mosaic is a mountain which is thought to be a depiction of Mount Gerizim, the holiest site in Samaritanism.
 Rectangular in shape, the synagogue was longitudinally aligned more or less towards Mount Gerizim.

 Ottoman period

+Salbit was not mentioned in 16th century records.
+It was an 'azba of Biddu and nearby villages (including Beit Duqqu and Beit 'Anan).

 In 1838, it was noted as Selbit, a Muslim village in the Ibn Humar area in the District of Er-Ramleh.

 In 1883 the PEF's Survey of Western Palestine (SWP) described Selbit: "Foundations and caves.
 The ruins are extensive.
 A square building stands in the middle.
 There is a ruined reservoir lined with cement, and walls of rubble."

+The village is believed to have been resettled in the late 19th century.
+By the beginning of the 20th century, it was inhabited by residents from Biddu settled the site, establishing it as a dependency – or satellite village – of their home village.